MHuiG/MHuiG/AWESOME-STARS.md

 - [fingerprintjs/fingerprintjs](https://github.com/fingerprintjs/fingerprintjs) - The most advanced free and open-source browser fingerprinting library
 - [PuruVJ/macos-preact](https://github.com/PuruVJ/macos-preact) -
 - [pomber/stargazer](https://github.com/pomber/stargazer) - Your repo reached a stars milestone?
 Celebrate with a video of your stargazers!
+- [lokesh/color-thief](https://github.com/lokesh/color-thief) - Grab the color palette from an image using just Javascript.
+Works in the browser and in Node.
 - [iptv-org/iptv](https://github.com/iptv-org/iptv) - Collection of publicly available IPTV channels from all over the world
 - [chakra-ui/chakra-ui](https://github.com/chakra-ui/chakra-ui) - Chakra UI is a component system for building SaaS products with speed ⚡️
 - [pixijs/pixijs](https://github.com/pixijs/pixijs) - The HTML5 Creation Engine: Create beautiful digital content with the fastest, most flexible 2D WebGL renderer.